Skip to main content Skip to accessibility

 You will ensure that reviews take place in line with the schedule in the policy control sheet and that development of this policy and procedure is in keeping with the Corporate Policy Framework, People Policy Guidelines, and our People Strategy.

-People Consultancy Services Team are responsible for providing advice and monitoring any formal processes in line with this policy and procedure.
+The People Services departmental operational team are responsible for providing advice and monitoring any formal processes in line with this policy and procedure.

 HR Case Management

-You will provide advice and support as and when required on this policy and procedure.
+The HR Case Management team will provide advice and support at the formal stage on this policy and procedure.

 Chief Executive Officer, Chief Officers and Heads of Administration